Skip to main content

 DVC and Git LFS replace large files with pointers to files stored on remotes, but do nothing to optimize the storage of the files themselves.
 XetHub uses pointers as well, but also invisibly chunks the files into blocks for more efficient storage and transfer with no hit to developer experience.
 Our compute backend also enables rich views and context on top of large files that no other versioning system can support.

-XetHub is free for public use and private repositories of 20GB and less.
-Install our Git extension now to get started with your first Xet repository.
+XetHub is free for academics and non-profits, with flexible plans for other use cases.
+Install Git-Xet now to get started with your first Xet repository.